- Travel and Places»

 Mesa Verde National Park: Cliff Dwellings and the Anazasi

 Mesa Verde National Park belongs to times so far past it predates our own history as an American People.
-Back beyond the Revolutionary War, beyond Christopher Columbus and Amerigo Vespucci, back before even what we regard as our own "American Indians," way, way back, almost to the dawn of pre-history.
+Back beyond the Revolutionary War, beyond Christopher Columbus and Amerigo Vespucci, back before even what we regard as our own "American Indians," back, almost to the dawn of prehistory.

-The area now known as Mesa Verde began to be inhabited somewhere around 400 B.C.E. by the ancestors of the ones we now call the dliff dwellers, while the cliff dwellings themselves date back to about the 13th century.
+The area now known as Mesa Verde began to be inhabited somewhere around 400 B.C.E. by the ancestors of the ones we now call the cliff dwellers, while the cliff dwellings themselves date back to about the 13th century.
 So, before many of the now famous historical events and people of the world were even thought of, there was a people here for hundreds of years.
 And then, one day, they were gone.
-Gone before any 'outsider' knew they had been.
+Gone before any outsider knew they had been.
 Gone, where no man can follow, leaving only their magnificent dwellings behind, and a trail of enigmatic clues.

 This is the place of the fabled cliff dwellers, and it is a place of no small mystery.
 To probe its secrets, to walk among its ruins, is to experience an almost mystical kinship with earlier times and simpler folk and their ways.
 One walks about almost in a daze, trying to comprehend what knowledge these simple people had: what oneness with nature.

-Map of Mesa Verde National Park
+Map of Mesa Verde National Park and Surrounding Area

-Spruce Tree House, Mesa Verde
+Spruce Tree House

 Did they cling to the cliffsides, groping for meager hand and toe holds?
 Did they use ropes?
 Crude ladders?
 A combination?
 We shall never know.
 Any such implements have long since returned to dust along with the bones of those who made them.

-Behold here what these people of old did to make these cliff-side refuges livable.
+It is amazing what these people of old did to make these cliff-side refuges livable.
 Carved with brawn and out of intuition, ingenuity, and even desperation, they fashioned huge cave cities--walls, doors, windows, balconies, walkways, even subterranean religious chambers.
 All the things necessary to their way of life.

 I wonder if our architects, engineers and contractors of today, stripped of their tools, could do as well?